 So, email list segmentation helps to identify those who are opening and reading your emails and those who aren’t.
 This way, you can know how to convince them to open your emails, for instance by offering them freebies or sending them free offers.

-Aweber, MailChimp, and many other email marketing service providers out there can help you achieve this.
+Many email service providers like SendX helps you achieve this.
 You can monitor subscribers who are opting out of your email list, those who are opening or clicking links you send, etc.

 In short, email segmentation lets you identify what’s working and what’s not and how you can improve to get great results.